-These Chocolate Brownie Protein Balls are delicious as well as being a powerfully nutritious snack made in 10 minutes.
-This quick healthy no bake chocolate treat is high in fiber and protein and so delicious.
+These Chocolate Protein Balls are nutritious and easy to make in 10 minutes.
+They taste like brownies yet are high in fiber and protein and so delicious.
 No bake, vegan, dairy-free, gluten-free, refined sugar free, and a nut-free option.
 View step by step video in this post.

 So how do I get that flavor and nutrition.
 These protein balls contain only 4 familiar ingredients in this recipe, but - as with all protein balls - the recipe is extremely customizable to I have included a list of suggested add-ins below.